JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 {#patchPluginXml-changeNotes}

 A short summary of new features, bugfixes, and changes provided in this plugin version.
-Change notes are displayed on the JetBrains Marketplace plugin page and in the <control>Plugins</control> settings dialog.
+Change notes are displayed on the [JetBrains Marketplace](https://plugins.jetbrains.com) plugin page and in the <control>Plugins</control> settings dialog.
 Simple HTML elements, like text formatting, paragraphs, lists, etc., are allowed.

 The change notes content is automatically wrapped in `<![CDATA[... ]]>`.
 The provided value will be assigned to the [`<change-notes>`](plugin_configuration_file.md#idea-plugin__change-notes) element.

+To maintain and generate an up-to-date changelog, try using [Gradle Changelog Plugin](https://github.com/JetBrains/gradle-changelog-plugin).

 {style="narrow"}
 Type